What is Libtayo and how is it used?

 Immune-Mediated Dermatologic Adverse Reactions

 Immune-mediated dermatologic reactions, including erythema multiforme and pemphigoid, occurred in 1.7% of 534 patients receiving LIBTAYO, including Grade 3 (1.1%) and Grade 2 (0.6%) [see ADVERSE REACTIONS].
-In addition, SJS and TEN have been observed with LIBTAYO and with other products in this class.
+In addition, Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been observed with LIBTAYO and with other products in this class.
 Systemic corticosteroids were required in all patients with dermatologic reactions, including 89% who received prednisone ≥ 40 mg per day or equivalent.
 Dermatologic reactions resolved in 33% of patients.
 Approximately 22% of patients had recurrence of dermatologic reactions after re-initiation of LIBTAYO.

 Other Immune-Mediated Adverse Reactions